The Avengers (2012 film): Post-production

-In a May 2012 interview, Whedon said that it was his decision to include Thanos in a post-credits scene, although the character is not identified in the film.
+In a May 2012 interview, Whedon revealed that it was his decision to include Thanos in a post-credits scene, even though the character is not identified in the film.
 "He for me is the most powerful and fascinating Marvel villain.
 He's the great grand daddy of the badasses and he's in love with Death and I just think that's so cute.
 For me, the greatest Avengers [comic book] was Avengers Annual #7 (1977) that Jim Starlin did followed by Marvel Two-in-One Annual #2 (1977) that contained the death of Adam Warlock.
 Those were some of the most important texts and I think underrated milestones in Marvel history and Thanos is all over that, so somebody had to be in control and had to be behind Loki's work and I was like 'It's got to be Thanos.'
 And they said 'Okay' and I'm like 'Oh my God!'"
-An additional coda involving the Avengers eating shawarma was shot on April 12, 2012, a day after the world premiere.
-Evans wore a prosthetic jaw while filming the scene to cover the beard he had grown.
-Shawarma sales in Los Angeles, St. Louis, and Boston reportedly skyrocketed in the days following the film's release.
-Whedon stated the inspiration for the shawarma scene came from the events surrounding the filming of the scene where Fred dies in Wesley's arms in the Angel episode, "A Hole in the World".
-After filming the scene, Whedon and actors Amy Acker and Denisof, who portrayed Fred and Wesley, respectively, "went out for drinks and ended up just sitting around quietly, exhausted from the day's events," which Whedon then mimicked in the scene for the film.
+Additionally, an extra scene featuring the Avengers enjoying shawarma was filmed on April 12, 2012, a day after the world premiere.
+Evans wore a prosthetic jaw during the scene to conceal the beard he had grown.
+Following the film's release, shawarma sales in Los Angeles, St. Louis, and Boston reportedly saw a significant surge.
+Whedon explained that the inspiration for the shawarma scene came from the aftermath of filming a scene in the Angel episode "A Hole in the World" where Fred dies in Wesley's arms.
+After filming, Whedon, along with actors Amy Acker and Denisof, who played Fred and Wesley respectively, "went out for drinks and ended up just sitting around quietly, exhausted from the day's events", an experience that Whedon recreated in the film's scene.